Elite Watch Collecting Is Back—and We’re Thrilled

 We’ve published two stories this year about the role pandemic collectors and crypto-bros have played in the wildly fluctuating watch market of late.
 Both of those stories were based on data coming from online analysis tools, but here I want to set the data aside and opine more freely about how good it feels to have the world of watch collecting returned to those who created it, nurtured it, and enriched it since the 1980s—back when I got started, however feebly, in earnest.

 Is this good feeling I’m having elitist, exclusive, and even unkind?
 On the surface, I suppose it is.
-I confess I’m smirking like a club member who just shut the door on a rejected applicant, happy to return to the comforts of well-guarded nepotism.
+I confess I’m smirking like a club member who just shut the door on a rejected applicant, happy to return to the comfort of well-guarded nepotism.
 But more importantly, this warm glow in my horological heart is stoked by a very rare alignment of nostalgia with the present moment.
 The fall auction season has felt like coming home to the elite world of watch collecting which—for better or worse—I’ve adored for decades.

 To be clear, I’m nowhere near occupying the ilk I’m romanticizing here, as I think my role as a journalist and minor collector of mostly four- and (gasp!) a few five-figure watches make clear.
 I don’t even aspire to that ilk, as evidenced by my placid comfort with the socio-economic rung upon which I’ve settled.
 But something other than money and status unites me (and others like me) with collectors who breezily drop seven figures on a watch, and that’s scholarship.